wahyubudiprastowo/RTFM-DocumentLabs/VM Deployment With PS AzCLI in Azure Stack Hub from VHD.md

-# VM Deployment with AzCli in Azure Stack Hub From VHD (Detailed Tutorial)
+# VM Deployment with PS AzCli in Azure Stack Hub From VHD (Detailed Tutorial)

 This guide provides a detailed explanation of Azure CLI commands used to register a hybrid cloud, manage resources, and create virtual machines (VMs) with unmanaged disks.